Battle of Bunker Hill: Aftermath

-The British had taken the ground but at a great loss; they had suffered 1,054 casualties (226 dead and 828 wounded), and a disproportionate number of these were officers.
+The British had taken the ground but at a great loss; they had suffered 1,054 casualties (226 dead and 828 wounded), a 40% casualty rate, and a disproportionate number of these were from the elite light infantry and grenadiers.
+19 officers had been killed.
 The casualty count was the highest suffered by the British in any single encounter during the entire war.
 General Clinton paraphrased Pyrrhus of Epirus, remarking in his diary that "A few more such victories would have shortly put an end to British dominion in America."
 British dead and wounded included 100 commissioned officers, a significant portion of the British officer corps in America.
 Much of General Howe's field staff was among the casualties.
 General Gage reported the following officer casualties in his report after the battle (listing lieutenants and above by name):